BA in Ojibwe Language

 The goal of the Ojibwe language major is to prepare both heritage and non-heritage Ojibwe students to contribute to the cultural life of the state’s Ojibwe communities through the revitalization of the Ojibwe language.

-As an Ojibwe language major, you will not only learn to speak, read, and write Ojibwe, you will learn leading edge pedagogy that will empower you to teach the language to others.
+As an Ojibwe language major, you will not only learn to speak, read, and write Ojibwe, but you will also learn leading-edge pedagogy that will empower you to teach the language to others.
 Your experience in our department will include immersive engagement and advocacy experiences in our community that will change your life.
 One of the single best ways to create positive change within our communities is to instill pride and celebrate cultural traditions like language at an early age.

 Majoring in the Ojibwe language program will prepare you to: